kyclark/pfb2025/lectures/bioinfPipesLectureSimon.md

 while_else.py 	 simonp
 ```

-Printing files modified on or after the 20th October
+Printing files modified in October, on or after the 20th

 ```
 % ls -l | awk '$7 >= 20 && $6 == "Oct" {print $9 "\t" $3}'